jgte/internet-speed-log/README.md

 To check if the parsing of the a test string is working as expected, set the variable `debug` to True (line 16).

-### Plotting

-I've including a `plot-data.py` script that is incomplete right now will plot your download and upload speed as a function of a time span.
-This is coming soon.

 ### Disclaimer

 I kept this log file as much unchanged as possible relative to the [original](https://github.com/ccorcos/internet-speed-log).